10 Signs You Are an Omega Male

 10. You frequently claim you don’t need anyone

 A common trait of omega males is that they see themselves as lone wolves.
 They claim they don’t need anyone and distance themselves from others as much as possible.
-They ask no help, nor do they help others – they kind of stay on their own little island.
+They ask no help, nor do they help others – they kind of stay on their little island.

 While this is not a bad thing, humans are social animals.
 If you distance yourself from everyone and isolate yourself, it can be harmful emotionally and mentally.
 But you also tend to remain stagnant in the social hierarchy.
 Try getting out of your bubble as much as possible.